vacuousVersifer/TerminalTodoList/README.md

-# Todo-List
+# TerminalTodoList

-Just a simple Python todo list terminal app I'm working on.
-Might make it multifaced (Discord bot, website, desktop app, and/or mobile app.
-Just have to learn how to do the last two lmao)
+A terminal-based todo list to test out persistence in python scripts.
+Broken